datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ^^^^^^^^^^^^^^^^

-Globals give us the opportunity to simplify and enhance our integrations by joining data which represents the same concept in the real world but normally is stored separately in in the binary world.
+Globals give us the opportunity to simplify and enhance our integrations by joining data which represent the same concept in the real world but normally is stored separately in the binary world.
-By using globals we also simplify the process of grabbing the data we need because if you know which concept or type of entity an endpoint wishes to receive, you can quickly pick the global which stores this concept.
-If you only want to process a specific subset of the global then you can easily use the "rdf:type" to narrow down what entities you want.
+By using globals we also simplify the process of grabbing the data we need because if you know which concept or type of entity an external system wishes to receive, you can quickly pick the global which stores this concept.
+If you only want to process a specific subset of the global then you can easily use the "rdf:type" to narrow down which entities you want.

 How do globals work?
 ^^^^^^^^^^^^^^^^^^^^

-Globals are the aggregation of objects about the same concepts.
+A global is the aggregation of objects categorized as the same concept.
 In other words, globals are buckets for entities which fall under the same concept.
 To draw on this metaphor further, you can choose to either mix your bucket by joining the objects within it, or keep them separate inside the bucket.